LeBoucEtMistere/Website-Monitor/README.md

 That said, as most of the program is not CPU intensive but waiting for I/O, that performance difference is not as important and comforted my choice of language for a first iteration.
 In order to solve that issue, I would turn to a more system-friendly language as Rust or Go.
 I used Rust a bit and was impressed with the ease it has to deal with threaded programs and avoid by design data races and deadlocks.
 Had I been more fluent with Rust, I think I would have used it for this project.

 Another step would be to had even more modularity in the code.
-I wanted to be as modular as possible so I implemented the concept of pipelines where many tasks cohabit and operate on the same data.
+I wanted it to be as modular as possible so I implemented the concept of pipelines where many tasks cohabit and operate on the same data.
 Currently, the pipeline can be composed of a monitor, the corner stone that polls websites and create data points, a display that prints statistics in the console at regular intervals, and an alert that monitors the state of the availability statistics over a particular timeframe.
 This pipeline structures already allows the program to easily monitor multiple websites at the same time.
 One could improve this system and extend its functionnalities simply by adding new tasks to the pipeline.
 Examples could be:
 - a task that saves datapoints in a local database, e.g. sqlite.